ggeerraarrdd/lafs/README.md

 New features development is ongoing.

 * Migrate to a Postgres database on AWS
-* Deploy Flask app with AWS Lightsail and/or AWS Elastic Beanstalk
+* Deploy Flask app on AWS Lightsail and/or AWS Elastic Beanstalk
-* Create CMS for user management and content creation and editing
+* Create CMS for user management and content creation and editing _(currently in alpha - see [repo](https://github.com/ggeerraarrdd/lafs-cms))_

 ## License